I decided we would identify each problem that comes with Alzheimer's disease and tackle it head on.

 - Wednesday the downtrend started into Thursday,

 - How she would go in here room and curl up into a ball on Thursday and not come out until Friday.

 Bob DeMarco is the Founder of the Alzheimer's Reading Room (ARR).
-Bob is a recognized Influencer, speaker, and expert in the Alzheimer's and Dementia Community Worldwide.
-The Alzheimer's Reading Knowledge Base contains more than 4,000 articles, and the ARR has more than 343,000 links on the Internet.
+Bob is a recognized expert, writer, speaker, and influencer in the Alzheimer's and Dementia Community worldwide.
+The ARR Knowledge Base contains more than 4,600 articles, and 349,000 links on the Internet.
 Bob lives in Delray Beach, FL.Learn more about the Alzheimer's Reading Room Knowledge Base